 9.7200 Subsequent Donations

-9.7210 The maximum number of donations from a given donor is limited according to NMDP policy.

-9.7220 Donor may be asked to provide an additional cellular therapy product for the same recipient following NMDP guidelines.
+9.7210 Donor may be asked to provide an additional cellular therapy product for the same recipient following NMDP guidelines.

-9.7221 Donor suitability and eligibility determination requirements apply for each donation occurrence .
+9.7211 Donor suitability and eligibility determination requirements apply for each donation occurrence .

-9.7222 Donor should not provide more than two subsequent donations for a given recipient, of which only one may be an HPC(A) or HPC(M) donation.
+9.7212 Donor should not provide more than two subsequent donations for a given recipient, of which only one may be an HPC(A) or HPC(M) donation.